What Your Ears Say About Your Health

 Have you ever sat back and thought about your ears?
 How they look, what shape they have, etc?
-As it turns out, our ears do much more than just hearing, like regulating balance and sending information about our head position to the brain.
-Everything about our ears are important, starting from the way they look to the amount of wax they produce.
+As it turns out, our ears do much more than just hearing.
+They regulate balance and send information about our head position to the brain.
+Everything about our ears is important, starting from the way they look to the amount of wax they produce.
 All these occurrences can be descriptive about our overall health and we must keep them under scrutiny.

 Here's all what our ears say about our health:

 Diagonal crease in ears could be related to a heart disease